 Application of these Terms and Conditions

-B) These Terms represent the sole terms upon which the Company provides Services to the Client and will exclusively govern the Agreement entered into between the Company and the Client as a result of the Client's acceptance of Services provided to it by the Company whether such Services are provided at the Client's request or in response to the Company's offer of Services to the Client.
+B) These Terms (“terms and conditions”) represent the sole terms that create a legally binding agreement upon which SeaFort Maritime (the “Company”) provides Services to you (the “Client”).
+These terms and conditions will exclusively govern the Agreement entered into between the Company and the Client as a result of the Client's acceptance of any which Services provided to it by the Company whether such Services are provided at the Client's request or in response to the Company's offer of Services to the Client.

 D) The words "Company", "Client", "Principal", "Representative" "Services" and Agreement" used above are defined in Clause 1 below.